SeungMin-Song/CENG319A2/README.md

     </ViewSwitcher>
 ```

-### Step_03

-	Set the size of the view switcher to the size you want.
+### Step_03: Set the size of the view switcher to the size you want.

 ![set size ViewSwitcher](https://github.com/SeungMin-Song/CENG319A2/blob/master/ForREADME.md/setSizeOfViewSwitcher.PNG)

-### Step_04

-	Add 2 child views(ex.
-Button, ImageView, TextView, layout, and etc) to inside of ViewSwitcher(under of command - <!-- We will put 2 child views in here-->).
+### Step_04: Add 2 child views(ex.
+Button, ImageView, TextView, layout, and etc) to inside of ViewSwitcher(under of command - "We will put 2 child views in here").
 I put imageView and Button to ViewSwitcher.

 ```
 		<ImageView